 - 1. A collection $\beta \subset P(X)$ of subsets of X is a basis for some topology $\tau \subset P(X)$ (def.
-2.6) precisely if - 1. every point of X is contained in at least one element of β ; - 2. for every two subsets $B_1, B_2 \in \beta$ and for every point $x \in B_1 \cap B_2$ in their intersection, then there exists a $B \in \beta$ that contains x and is contained in the intersection: $x \in B \subset B_1 \cap B_2$. - 2.
+2.7) precisely if - 1. every point of X is contained in at least one element of β ; - 2. for every two subsets $B_1, B_2 \in \beta$ and for every point $x \in B_1 \cap B_2$ in their intersection, then there exists a $B \in \beta$ that contains x and is contained in the intersection: $x \in B \subset B_1 \cap B_2$. - 2.
 A subset $B \subset \tau$ of opens is a sub-basis for a topology τ on X precisely if τ is the coarsest topology (def.
-2.5) which contains B. Examples We discuss some basic examples of topological spaces (def.
-2.2).
-Our motivating example now reads as follows:

-Example 2.8. (metric topology) Let (X, d) be a metric space (def.
+2.6) which contains B. Examples We discuss here some basic examples of topological spaces (def.
+2.3), to get a feeling for the scope of the concept.
+Topological spaces are ubiquituous in mathematics, so that there are many more examples and many more classes of examples than could be listed.
+First of all, our motivating example from above now reads as follows: Example 2.9. (metric topology) Let (X, d) be a metric space (def.
 1.1).
 Then the collection of its open subsets in def.
 1.10 constitutes a topology on the set X, making it a topological space in the sense of def.
-2.2.
+2.3.
 This is called the metric topology.
 The open balls in a metric space constitute a basis of a topology (def.
-2.6) for the metric topology.
-While the example of metric space topologies (example 2.8) is the motivating example for the concept of topological spaces, it is important to notice that the concept of topological spaces is considerably more general, as some of the following examples show.
-The following simple example of a (metric) topological space is important for the theory: Example 2.9. (the point) On a singleton set {1} there exists a unique topology τ making it a topological space according to def.
-2.2, namely $$\tau \coloneqq \{ \emptyset, \{1\} \}$$ .
+2.7) for the metric topology.
+While the example of metric space topologies (example 2.9) is the motivating example for the concept of topological spaces, it is important to notice that the concept of topological spaces is considerably more general, as some of the following examples show.
+The following simple example of a (metric) topological space is important for the theory:

+Example 2.10. (the point)

+On a singleton set {1} there exists a unique topology τ making it a topological space according to def.
+2.3, namely

+$$\tau \coloneqq \{\emptyset, \{1\}\}$$

+.